MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 #### Data format

 The `evaluate()` API only accepts data in the JSONLines format.
 For all built-in evaluators, `evaluate()` requires data in the following format with required input fields.
 See the [previous section on required data input for built-in evaluators](#data-requirements-for-built-in-evaluators).
+Sample of one line can look like the following:

 ```json
 {